 - Languages and evolution of languages around the world

 - Geography of different parts of the world

 - The next thing she told me to do was to select some common topics that I loved to read or found interest in.
-I choose scientific topics, geography and history or historical events because I always love to read topics on these niches.
+I choose scientific topics, geography, and history or historical events because I always love to read topics in these niches.

 - She gave me instructions to read a report or article and write down a short summary of the report or article.
 It was quite challenging for me at first but I did not lose hope.
 I continued to write summaries of different topics.
-At the end of the course, I found out that I wrote around 55 topic summaries and doing that I became stronger, faster and more precise in Reading skills like predicting and skimming.
-It also increased my knowledge in different topics which gave me an additional advantage in Listening, Writing and Speaking modules.
+At the end of the course, I found out that I wrote around 55 topic summaries and by doing that I became stronger, faster, and more precise in Reading skills like predicting and skimming.
+It also increased my knowledge of different topics which gave me an added advantage in the Listening, Writing, and Speaking modules.

-These are the IELTS Reading skills which you need to find your answers easily:
+These are the IELTS Reading skills that you need to find your answers easily: